-Verified business accounts.
+Official business accounts.
 If you’ve already received WhatsApp support from a business, then you might have seen a nice green badge next to the business profile.
 This adds trust and authority to a profile.

 How to introduce your customers to WhatsApp

 That’s not the case with WhatsApp.
 Your customers likely know that you offer support channels like email and phone, but WhatsApp support is still rather new.
 Also, unlike messaging apps like Messenger and Telegram, it’s not possible to search for businesses on WhatsApp.